 - reduction in risk of developing gestational diabetes

-- rate of pelvic and low back pain
+- Pelvic and low back pain

-- stress, anxiety and depression
+- Pre-natal depression

 - Incompetent cervix